Gamer1120/OpenBanners/README.md

-# Attempt at better map for Bannergress
+# Open source front-end for Bannergress

-I was annoyed by the fact that it's not full screen and that it doesn't show the direction you're pointing at.
-This is an attempt to improve it.

 Not associated with Bannergress in any way.
+Not developed or endorsed by members of the Bannergress team.

+This project attempts to improve certain aspects of the Bannergress front-end, while being open-source from the start.